MatthewGibs/gibson_masters/Bin/linux_scripts/README.txt

-This directory contains six scripts as detailed below:
+This directory contains three scripts as detailed below:

 Scripts for running salmon, fastqc, and multiqc for the bulkseq data.